mortonprod/terraform-hetzner/README.md

 # Setup

 * Need to set hetzner api token before you set this up.
+Easiest to source these into env
 * Also Need to setup aws creds linking to the correct account with the right hosted zone